beecave-homelab/docker-ctp/project-overview.md

 ## Recent Improvements

-- Decoupled core application logic from the CLI by introducing a `DockerService` layer and using dependency injection.
+- ✨ **Architectural Redesign**: Decoupled the CLI from core logic by introducing a `DockerService` layer, using dependency injection for better testability and maintenance.
-- Refactored configuration into modular dataclasses and standardized error handling with custom exceptions.
+- ✨ **CI/CD Pipeline**: Implemented a full CI workflow with GitHub Actions to automate testing and linting.
-- Migrated CLI to Click for improved user experience, testability, and type hinting.
+- ✨ **Enhanced Tooling**: Migrated to Click for the CLI, added a progress spinner (`halo`), and implemented pre-commit hooks for code quality.
-- Added build-context validator replicating shell logic.
-- Added spinner-based progress indicator around build/push.
-- Refined `.env` loading precedence to honour CLI overrides; added search-path tests.
-- Implemented full pytest suite (24 tests) achieving 100 % pass rate.
-- Implemented comprehensive static analysis pipeline and robust CI/CD workflow with GitHub Actions.
+- 🔧 **Refactoring**: Overhauled configuration management with dataclasses, standardized exceptions, and improved the `.env` loading mechanism.
+- 🐛 **Bug Fixes**: Addressed issues with CLI argument parsing and error handling.
+- 🧪 **Testing**: Added a comprehensive `pytest` suite covering the service layer, CLI, configuration, and utilities.

 **Always update this file when code or configuration changes.**